 - 1/4 cup cilantro

-Serve topped with bell pepper, jalapeno slices, a squeeze of fresh lime juice, and cilantro.
+- Serve each bowl topped with the bean sprouts, jalapeno and bell pepper slices, a squeeze of fresh lime juice, and cilantro.